Normalizing The Less Than Perfect.

-I'm a mental health advocate and spoken word artist, and I'm on a mission to normalize the less than perfect with my new album Might As Well Dance (Timber Mouse Publishing, 2018) about healing from grief and heartbreak.
+I'm a mental health advocate and spoken word artist on a mission to normalize the less than perfect with my new album Might As Well Dance (Timber Mouse Publishing, 2018) about healing from grief and heartbreak.

-I have twice finished in the Top Ten at College Unions Poetry Slam Invitational and was awarded the Torchbearer’s Award there in 2016.
-I was named Best Male Poet at Wade-Lewis Poetry Slam Invitational 2011 and was a finalist at Rustbelt Regional Poetry Slam 2012.
+I have twice finished in the Top Ten at College Unions Poetry Slam Invitational and was awarded the Torchbearer’s Award in 2016.
+I was named Best Male Poet at Wade-Lewis Poetry Slam Invitational '11 and was a finalist at Rustbelt Regional Poetry Slam 2012.

 As an organizer and educator, I founded the nation’s largest collegiate poetry slam, WESlam, in 2011.
-It was named Program of the Year by Wesleyan University.
 I have taught workshops at Tang Teaching Museum, Columbia/Barnard University, University of Michigan and The Catskill Mountain Foundation.
 I've also had the privilege of working with poets at Wesleyan University, mentoring and guiding them to 1st place at Yale University’s Regional Slam and 6th Place at College Unions Poetry Slam Invitational.

-Whether we're focusing on destigmatizing mental illness, writing technique, performance mechanics, or community building, my workshops are all about one thing: creating a world where more people feel safe and capable of sharing their stories.
+Whether we're focusing on destigmatizing mental illness, writing technique, or performance mechanics my workshops are all about one thing: creating a world where more people feel safe sharing their stories.
 Each of my workshops can be catered to the specific needs of your community and I'll often create custom curricula for specific occasions.